A New Beginning

 Ask as many people as you know what changes they would make to this world in order to make it as perfect as possible... somewhere it would be an absolute pleasure to live.

-I am willing to bet good money that what you will not hear is they want to attain an ineffable transcendental state.
-Much to the contrary there will be a number of subjects common to most people's answers, and an astonishing similarity in the details that will be along the lines of peace and safety, an absence of crime, hunger and disease, unpolluted air and water, pesticide free food, more love among fellow men, and an honest government.
+I am willing to bet that what you will not hear is they want to attain an ineffable transcendental state.
+Much to the contrary, most people's answers will display an astonishing similarity in the details - peace and safety, an absence of crime, hunger and disease, unpolluted air and water, pesticide free food, more love among fellow men, and an honest government.

 In other words, what they will describe is their idea of Utopia - something that everyone dreams of, but cannot get anywhere near.